 We reached the starting point of the trek 2 hours later and waited for the whole group to arrive before the bus departed around 3 pm.
 Everyone was absolutely shattered which made for a very quiet bus journey back to Huaraz.
 Make the most of the toilets at the entrance to the park before getting back on the bus.
 If you are awake, then you can enjoy the landscape as you leave Huascaran National Park.
 The bus will pass through some beautiful mountain scenery.
 The next stop is one hour away, back at the restaurant where the group enjoyed breakfast earlier that day.
 Here you will be able to grab a few snacks at the shop or use the toilets.
 From this point, it takes around 2 and a half hours to get back to the city of Huaraz, where we arrived around 6 pm.

-It is easy to see why Laguna 69 has become a popular tourist hike from Huaraz and it is not to be missed from your Peru itinerary.
+It is easy to see why Laguna 69 has become one of the most popular hikes in Peru.
 The hike is 12 km in total, ranging from an altitude of 3800 m to 4600 m.
 Overall, the walk can be challenging but if you have a moderate level of fitness and allow yourself to acclimatise, then you should be able to complete the hike enjoyably on a day trip from Huaraz.

 What to Bring on your Laguna 69 Trek: